SumUpAnalytics/nucleus-sdk/README.md

 1. Analytics
 * Topic modeling
 * Summarization at the Topic and Document level
-* Sentiment analysis at the Topic level
+* Sentiment analysis at the Topic and Document level
 * Consensus analysis at the Topic level
 * Content recommendation at the Topic level
 * Historical analysis of prevalence, sentiment and consensus at the Topic level